📄

 The Need

-The financial and operational consequences are severe.
-Audit failures trigger regulatory inspections, warning letters, and enforcement actions.
-Product recalls occur because outdated procedures were followed, creating liability exposure.
-Training costs multiply because no system tracks who has completed training on current versions, forcing recurring training refreshes to ensure everyone understands current procedures.
-Operational efficiency suffers when employees waste time searching for authoritative procedure versions, calling supervisors for clarification, or following conflicting procedures in different areas.
-The financial cost of non-compliance—direct regulatory fees, indirect recall costs, customer confidence damage, insurance adjustments—can reach $5-15 million for a single serious compliance failure.
+Audit failures trigger regulatory inspections, warning letters, enforcement actions.
+Product recalls occur because outdated procedures were followed.
+Training costs multiply because nobody tracks who completed training on current versions.
+Employees waste time searching for authoritative versions, calling supervisors for clarification, following conflicting procedures in different areas.
+Financial cost of compliance failure: $5-15 million.

 The Idea

-For regulated industries requiring FDA 21 CFR Part 11 or ISO 13485 compliance, the system generates audit-ready reports: "Provide all versions of SOP-QA-0847 in effect from 2024-01-01 to 2024-12-31" returns a complete document history with approval records, change logs, and training records for all employees who used those versions during that period.
-This generates regulatory-proof evidence that the company maintained proper procedure control and trained employees on the procedures they were required to follow.
+For regulated industries (FDA 21 CFR Part 11, ISO 13485): audit-ready reports on request.
+"Show versions of SOP-QA-0847 effective 2024-01-01 to 2024-12-31" returns complete history with approval records, change logs, training records for all users during that period.
+Regulatory-proof evidence of proper procedure control and training.

 How It Works